kenwdelong/stability-utils/README.md

 ### HEAD
 - TBD

+### 1.7.3 (Jan.
+8, 2019)
+- Fix bug where, when lenient SSL was used, HTTP requests were no longer supported.

 ### 1.7.2 (Oct.
 8, 2018)
 - Fix bug where, on the monitor page, the non-performance MBeans (CircuitBreakers, RetryInterceptors, and ConcurrencyThrottles) were not visible if the bean was marked as `@WebServiceEndpoint` or `@WebServiceClient`.
 Only the Performance Monitor MBeans are treated specially on this page.